-Note 13 - Contributions from the Commonwealth of Puerto Rico
+Note 14 - Contributions from the Commonwealth of Puerto Rico

-Governmental contributions during the years ended June 30, 2016 and 2015, consist of the following:
+Governmental contributions during the years ended June 30, 2017 and 2016, consist of the following:

-Description 2016 2015 Funds received in connections with Joint Resolution No. 63 approved by the Commonwealth's Legislature on July 1, 2015, assigned \$26.9 million to the Administration for the payment of salaries and operational expenses. \$ 26,886,000 \$ - Funds received in connection with Joint Resolution No. 4533 approved by the Commonwealth's Legislature on August 12, 2004, assigned \$40.5 million to the Administration for the construction of new Trauma facilities, the establishment of a Gamma Knife Center, a blood bank, improvement to the emergency room and purchase of equipment. - 7,370 Funds received in connection with Law No. 242 approved by the Commonwealth's Legislature on December 13, 2011, assigned \$3.4 million to the Administration for the acquisition of medical equipment. - 236,303 Funds received in connection with Joint Resolution No. 22 approved by the Commonwealth's Legislature on June 30, 2013, assigned \$3.5 million to the Administration for the acquisition of medical equipment. - 1,197,905 Funds received in connection with Joint Resolution No. 46 approved by the Commonwealth's Legislature on July 1, 2014, assigned \$27.9 million for the payment of payroll and for the Emergency and Trauma facilities in Río Piedras. - 27,791,499
+Description 2017 2016 Funds received in connection with Joint Resolution No. 63 approved by the Commonwealth's Legislature on July 1, 2015, assigned \$26.9 million to the Administration for the payment of salaries and operational expenses. \$ \$ 26,886,000 salaries and operational expenses. Ф - Ф 20,000,000 Funds received in connection with Joint Resolution No. 60 approved by the Commonwealth's Legislature on July 1, 2016, assigned \$41.7 million to the Administration. \$1.7 million for the payment of salaries to Centro Cerebrovascular de Puerto Rico y el Caribe, \$35 million for operating expenses, including payroll, and \$5 million for improvements to the operating rooms and the steam system of Puerto Rico Medical Center.
+The \$5 million were recorded as a reduction to the account receivable of the Department of Health as instructed in the Joint Resolution for the payment of salaries and operational expenses.
+36,700,000 Funds received in September 2016 for the payment of utilities.
+650,000 - Funds received in connection with a request to the Office of Management and Budget of Puerto Rico for the acquisition of 401 7 00 medical equipment. - 401,780 Funds received in connection with Joint Resolution of Special Assignment No. 17-2013 approved by the Commonwealth's Legislature on January 31, 2013, for the contribution to the Retirement System. - 479,833

-Note 13 - Contributions from the Commonwealth of Puerto Rico - (continued)
+Note 14 - Contributions from the Commonwealth of Puerto Rico - (continued)